tinode/chat/README.md

 ## Public service

 A [public Tinode service](https://web.tinode.co/) is now available.
-You can register and use it just like any other instant messenger.
+You can use it just like any other instant messenger.
 Keep in mind that demo accounts present in [sandbox](https://sandbox.tinode.co/) are not available in the public service.
 You must register an account using valid email in order to use the service.

 ### Web